 1903 – At sixteen, Rose leaves Mansfield to finish high school in Crowley, Louisiana, home to her Aunt Eliza Jane Wilder Thayer.

-12/17/1903 – Orville and Wilbur Wright invent the first gas motored and manned airplane.
+12/17/1903 – Orville and Wilbur Wright invented the first gas motored and manned the airplane.
 On December 17th they flew it for two short flights each, covering between 120-200 feet each time.

 1905 – Albert Einstein publishes the Theory of Relativity.
 This theory becomes one of the two foundations of modern physics.

 1908 – Engish author Kenneth Grahame publishes The Wind in the Willows.